DikshaniKumbhare/Predictive-Analysis-On-Salary-Growth/README.md

 # Objectives:

-Study the factors which affect the salary of employee.
-Find out performance of employees.
-Find out the number of departments.
+1. Study the factors which affect the salary of employee.
+2. Find out performance of employees.
+3. Find out the number of departments.
+4. To check salary based on Performance.